Ra-gr/Movie-Finder/README.md

 **How does it work?**

 Our project works by using various tools: first, we use BeautifulSoup to scrape the IMDb website.
 Second, Numerical Python (Numpy) and Pandas are used to collect, clean and store the data in a pandas dataframe.
 This dataframe (called movies in the code) is the basis for the subsequent analyses.
-Eventually, we creates a HTML website with movie recommendations based on YOUR preferences.
+Eventually, we create a HTML website with movie recommendations based on YOUR preferences.

 When scraping the IMDb website, the program automatically makes pauses of random length, in order to not overload the server.

 **How can you use it?**

-Download the Github repository to your on your personal computer.
+Download the Github repository to your own personal computer.
 To run the code (file: *imdb1000.ipynb*), the following steps need to be performed:

 1. Run the code in "Part 1: Building the dataframe" in order to create a dataframe with the movies (file: *movies.csv*).
 Please note that the first cell, the webscraper, will take a few minutes to execute, as the program scrapes 1000 movies on the IMDb website.